Elementor Review: Can You Build Your Website Without Code?

-The template builder works similar to the page and post builder, but it applies to all of the pages or posts that you set it to.
-Here's how it works:
+The template builder works similarly to the page and post builder, but it applies to all of the pages or posts that you set it to.

 The template builder is also available on Elementor's free version.

 You can make different templates for different types of posts.
-For example, you might want to keep a sidebar out of your review posts, but add a sticky sidebar on your info posts for more ad space.
+For example, you might want to keep a sidebar out of your review posts (find out how here), but add a sticky sidebar on your info posts for more ad space.
 Elementor can handle that no problem.

 I find page templates less useful.
 I tend to use them for my category pages but not much else.
 Either way, this is an awesome feature that isn't around in other popular page builders.